 Ham Egg and Cheese Breakfast Sliders with your favorite breakfast fixings, Hawaiian rolls, and a delicious Dijon poppyseed glaze.
 They’re easy to make and can be prepped ahead.
 Perfect for brunch or game day!

-You’ll enjoy every bite of these mini sandwiches; you’ll be hard-pressed to pick a favorite!
+You’ll enjoy every bite of these mini sandwiches and be hard-pressed to pick a favorite!
 But who says we have to choose, right?
 The Philly and the burger versions are great options for a weeknight dinner or game day, and these breakfast sliders are just what you need for a scrumptious breakfast or brunch!

-Arrange sliced ham on top of bread to cover.
-Not in the mood for ham?
-You can substitute cooked bacon or sausage patties.
+- Sliced ham– Not in the mood for ham?
+You can substitute other breakfast meats, such as cooked bacon or sausage patties.

-Spoon the scrambled eggs on top of the ham.
-For soft, luscious eggs, cook in the pan over low heat just until set but still slightly wet as they will continue to cook when baked.
+Whisk the eggs and milk until there are no more streaks of egg whites.
+For soft, luscious eggs, cook in the pan over low heat just until set but still slightly wet, as they will continue to cook when baked.

-Cover with film and bake in a 350 F oven for about 10 to 15 minutes or until they’re hot and melty and yummy.
-Take them out from the oven and enjoy for breakfast, lunch, dinner or any meal in between!
+- Bake the sliders until they’re hot, melty, and yummy.
+Take them out of the oven and enjoy them for breakfast, lunch, dinner, or any meal in between!

 - 1 tablespoon butter